luxfabian/heizlast_en_12831/README.md

 - **Multi-storey buildings are supported.** Inter-floor adjacency (ceiling/floor surfaces between storeys) is computed automatically from room polygon intersection.
 The Sutherland–Hodgman algorithm is exact for convex rooms; non-convex rooms are handled approximately.
 - **No thermal bridges (Wärmebrücken).** Noted in the PDF report footer.
 - No solar gains or internal gains.
+- Ground floor heat loss uses a simplified fixed fij = 0.45; the detailed ground calculation per EN ISO 13370 is not implemented.
 - Fully static — no backend, all data persisted in `localStorage`.